Laying of the foundation stone of the "Alte Post"

-Foundation stone of the “Alte Post” is laid to set up a post station of the imperial postmaster of Füssen and Lermoos under the reign of Emperor Maximilian I and Emperor Charles V. It later becomes a Renaissance palace.
+Foundation stone of the “Alte Post” is laid to set up a post station of the imperial postmaster of Füssen and Lermoos under the reign of Emperor Maximilian I and Emperor Charles V., later becomes a Renaissance palace.

-The Counts of Thurn and Taxis pass the hereditary office of postmaster on to the Von Sterzinger faily.
+The Counts of Thurn and Taxis pass the hereditary office of postmaster on to the Family Von Sterzinger.

-The Von Sterzingers are salt merchants.
+The Family Von Sterzinger are salt merchants.
 On the “Salt Road” that leads from Hall to Augsburg, the “Lermooser Salzstadel”, a storage facility for salt, is erected.

 The inn “Zur Post” passes into the hands of the Jäger family.

-The “Alte Post” is taken over by the Von Dietrich family.
+The “Alte Post” is taken over by the Family Von Dietrich.